arthi2900/app1/docs/prd.md

 - Admin can filter and manage users based on their status
 - **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned school

+### 5.12 Principal Dashboard - Total Teachers Card Feature
+- **Total Teachers Card**: Displays the total count of teachers in the Principal's assigned school
+- **Click Functionality**: When Principal clicks on the'Total Teachers' card, the system opens a 'Teachers List' page
+- **Data Fetching Rule**: \n  - Fetch all teachers using school_id (not logged-in user ID)
+  - Display all teachers registered under the same school
+  - Show complete teacher list regardless of which teacher is currently logged in
+- **Teachers List Page - Display Fields**:
+  - Teacher Name\n  - Subject
+  - Phone Number
+- **Access Control**:
+  - Only Principal/Headmaster can view this list
+  - Teachers cannot view other teachers\n  - Data is school-wise, not user-wise
+- **UX Requirements**:
+  - Page header:'All Teachers of This School'
+  - Enable search functionality
+  - Enable sort functionality
+  - Display total count of teachers at the top of the page
-## 6. Language Support
+\n## 6.
+Language Support

 ### 6.1 UI Language
 - **UI Language: English Only**
-- All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English
-- This includes all management interfaces, dashboards, and system pages
+- All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English\n- This includes all management interfaces, dashboards, and system pages
 \n### 6.2 Chat/Communication Language
 - Users can communicate in any language they prefer for chat, messages, or communication features
 - Chat language is flexible and not restricted to English